1lyasam/1lyasam.github.io/_posts/2023-02-20-Sweet-cidr.md

 While frustrated with slow scans, I wanted to find a way to do the scans more efficiently and to sharpen their accuracy.
 Since the assessment is defined as White-Box, there is no problem using internal information.
 My immediate thought was to somehow pull information from AWS SDK.

 I could use publicly available open-source tools such as [awsipinventory](https://github.com/okelet/awsipinventory), which loops through all network interfaces with the help of [describe_network_interfaces()](https://docs.aws.amazon.com/AWSEC2/latest/APIReference/API_DescribeNetworkInterfaces.html) AWS SDK function, it is possible to extract all IP addresses.
 The results of such a tool are a good starting point.
 The tool provide an accurate list of all IPs in the account.
 But I will still have a knowledge gap regarding the ports.
-This gap currently can be only closed with a NMAP Port scan.
+This gap currently can be only closed with a nmap Port scan.
 I realized that I can use Security groups (SG) and Network interfaces (NICs) close this knowledge gap.

 ### Security Groups & Network Interfaces